noct-lang/noct/spec/noct-spec.rst

 A variable declaration attributes modifies the variables that are declared.

-- `const`: The variable will use the type given, but will add the `const` modifier to it
-- `immutable`: The variable will use the type given, but will add the `immutable` modifier to it
+- `const`: Compile-time constant, type needs to be provided in the declaration.
 - `lazy`: The execution to initialize the variable will only be executed on the first use.
 - `static`: Only one version of this variable will exist and it will keeps its value between uses.
-- `cconst`: Compile-time constant, type needs to be provided in the declaration.

 .. code-block::

     var-decl-attribute = compiler-attribute
                        | user-def-attribute
                        | 'const'
-                       | 'immutable'
                        | 'lazy'
-                       | 'static'
-                       | 'cconst';
+                       | 'static';

 Other attributes
 ----------------

-All attibutes in this section are a collection of compiler, user defined, or visiblity attributes and do not have any special attribute on top of those.
+All attributes in this section are a collection of compiler, user defined, or visibility attributes and do not have any special attribute on top of those.

 .. code-block::